Guscyrus-cyber/Splunk_firewall_SOC_monitoring_mac_lab/README.md

 index=firewall\
 \| stats count

-Count firewall events stored in the index.\
+Count firewall events stored in the index.
+Please refer to image # 4 in the repository.

 **Step 5 — Review Listening Services**